 If you’re new to Empire, please feel free to explore our list of communities.
 You can also visit our Community Page to access all of our active communities, or you can contact us and connect with one of our representatives, who will be more than happy to answer any questions you may have about buying a new home.

 Not sure how much you can pay for a new home?
-Don’t worry this is very common.
 We have preferred lenders that can assist you.
 Home price is just one of the many factors to consider.
 There are other things that go into your monthly expenses such as taxes, homeowner association dues and insurance.
 You don’t have to commit to the lender and getting pre-approved will give you a realistic price range.
 Even with a price range in mind, build a monthly budget forecasting your future mortgage payment, taxes, utilities and household expenses.
-Also, consider setting money aside for the closing costs of buying a new home.
+Also, set money aside for the closing costs of buying a new home.